-The first criterion already makes it hard enough for young people to get credit (See: No Credit History?
-An Uphill Climb to Auto, Home Financing), why not leave it at that?
+The first criterion already makes it hard enough for young people to get credit, why not leave it at that?
 Meanwhile, credit card companies do not even verify applicants’ income.
 Why not simply require that they do?

 I know first hand that credit cards and college is a dangerous situation, but I really hate the idea of taking away other Americans’ ability to make free choices—regardless of age.

 If you’re under 21, you still have time to apply for a credit card on your own before the CARD Act goes into affect.
 If you do, just be honest with yourself about why you’re getting it.
 If you’re going to use it responsibly to build credit, great.
 If you have dreams of financing a trip to Cancun and paying it off after you graduate, take the advice of somebody who made that mistake not so long ago: Don’t.